There are essentially 5 types of free Lisbon tours and this post will explain what you will see, tour start times, and other important information.

-There are also tours of Belém which provide information about the important role Lisbon played in the Age of Discovery while revealing some of the most significant and historic buildings in the district.
+There are also tours of Belém that provide information about the important role Lisbon played in the Age of Discovery while revealing some of the most significant and historic buildings in the district.

-There are even free tours in both Sintra or Cascais, which are worthy day trips from Lisbon.
+There are even free tours in both Sintra and Cascais, which are worthy of day trips from Lisbon.

-You can also take tours which cover details about Fado music and its origins, as well as where you can hear some of the best examples of it nowadays.
+You can also take tours that cover details about Fado music and its origins, as well as where you can hear some of the best examples of it nowadays.

 Most of these services are pay-what-you-wish walking tours, which means you can decide how much you think they were worth when the tour is over.

-While there are a lot of historic sites spread throughout Lisbon in many different neighbourhoods, the downtown area has some of the most notable landmarks.
+While there are a lot of historic sites spread throughout Lisbon in many different neighborhoods, the downtown area has some of the most notable landmarks.